 - unintentionally tilted photos,

-- or casual photos shot without artistic intent (I.e. photos taken out the window of a moving vehicle or photos uploaded directly from your camera without basic adjustments such as brightness and contrast),
+- or casual photos shot without purposeful artistic intent (I.e. photos taken out the window of a moving vehicle or uploaded directly from your phone or camera without basic adjustments such as brightness, contrast or color adjustments)

 will be removed at our discretion.
 Merely adding an automated filter to a selfie, snapshot or other non-artistic work will not make it rise to the level of "artistic in nature" and may be removed.
 Any uploads that include a phone app or other computer program logo will be removed.